-Today’s technology offers are a variety of 3D printing approaches, which one and, which material is right for your project can depend on several variables.
-If you are unsure of what process is best for your project, we will take the time to listen to your needs and help match them with the best 3D technology and material.
-The different types of printing we offer are:
+Today’s technology offers a variety of 3D printing approaches.
+The right process and material for your project depends on several variables.
+If you are unsure of the best path, we will take the time to listen and help match your project with the best 3D technology and material.
+Below are the different types of 3D printing we offer.

 Fuse Deposition Modeling (FDM)

-In this process material melted filament is extruded to create parts layer by layer.
-A wide range a material can be used such as; ABS, ASA, PTEG, TPU, Nylon, Poly-carbonate, as well as others.
+In the FDM process material melted filament is extruded to create parts layer by layer.
+A wide range a material can be used such as; ABS, ASA, PTEG, TPU, Nylon, Poly-carbonate, to name a few.

-This process also known as one of the two main "vat polymerization” technologies, uses resin that is set by a digital light projector screen to produce highly detailed intricate parts.
+DLP is one of the two main "vat polymerization" 3D printing technologies.
+It uses resin that is set by a digital light projector screen to produce highly detailed intricate parts.

 Selective Laser Sintering (SLS)

-The second of the two main "vat polymerization" technologies and the predecessor of the DLP process works, very much the same way, but uses a laser set the resin.
+SLA is the predecessor of the DLP process and is the second of the two main "vat polymerization" technologies.
+The SLA process is very similar to the DLP process, but uses a laser to set the resin.
 This process creates parts that can be slightly more detailed than DLP, but the gap is closing quickly.

-In this process layers of nylon powder are fused together by heat to create a finished part.
+In the MJF process, layers of nylon powder are fused together by heat to create a finished part.

-Our goal at A3D is to help guide you through the process and ensure that we chose the process that is most appropriate for your project.
+Our goal at Access 3D is to help guide you through the process and ensure that we chose the process that is most appropriate for your project.